SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## Your workflow file

-This whole section is very technical.
-Feel free to ask us questions.

 **Where is it?**

 Your ALKiln workflow file is in your repository.
 To find it, go to your `.github` folder, then open the `workflows` folder there.
 It was probably created when you ran the setup interview and it might be called "run_form_tests.yml" or "alkiln_tests.yml" or something similar.